André Amado

 André "Dida" Schervinski Amado (born 9 October 1983) is a Brazilian mixed martial artist and Muay Thai kickboxer who has competed in the Japanese promotions Dream and K-1 Hero's.

-He is known for his exciting fighting style, often utilizing flying knees and spinning kicks, as well as his colorful entrances often sporting a mask and dancing his way to the ring.
+He is known for his fighting style, often utilizing flying knees and spinning kicks.
+His ring entrances often sporting a mask and dancing his way to the ring.
 He is the head trainer of Evolução Thai.

 Career

 Amado made his professional debut in 2004, and started off his career 3–0–1 in his home country of Brazil before making his Japanese debut against future DREAM Featherweight Champion Hiroyuki Takaya for the K-1 Hero's organization.
-Amado received his first career loss against fellow Brazilian Gesias Calvacante by an armbar submission in the final of the 2007 K-1 Hero's Lightweight Grand Prix Tournament, Calvacante had won the tournament in the previous year as well.
+Amado received his first career loss against fellow Brazilian Gesias Calvacante by an armbar submission in the final of the 2007 K-1 Hero's Lightweight Grand Prix Tournament.
+Calvacante had won the tournament in the previous year as well.

 Until late 2007 Amado trained at the Chute Boxe Academy in Curitiba, Brazil and was able to gain a purple belt BJJ under coach Cristiano Marcello during his time there.
 Amado formerly competed in K-1 HERO'S and entered the DREAM Lightweight Grand Prix, losing in the opening round of the tournament to Eddie Alvarez by first round TKO.
 He lost his last fight to Katsunori Kikuno at Dream 10 on 20 July 2009.
-"Dida" most recently faced former EliteXC Lightweight Champion K. J. Noons at DREAM.13 at 22 March 2010.
+Amado most recently faced former EliteXC Lightweight Champion K. J. Noons at DREAM.13 at 22 March 2010.
 He lost via unanimous decision.

 In March 2014, Dida announced his plans to make a comeback to both MMA and kickboxing.
 He re-signed with K-1 in May 2014.
-On 16 July 2018, it was announced that Amado has signed with Rizin Fighting Federation and is expected to fight at the classic New Year's Eve card, namely Rizin 14.
+On 16 July 2018, it was announced that Amado had signed with Rizin Fighting Federation and was expected to fight at the classic New Year's Eve card, namely Rizin 14.